mhiuuu/corny/JOURNAL.md

 Next I also found that some keyboards have a wrist rest connected to them but obviously if there are 2 wrist rest pad merged with the keyboard, my velcro idea is useless since nobody want a big ass wrist rest lay on the lap.

 So I started to find a way for me to have a detachable wrist rest.
-There are many ways for you to have something plug in and out but I think magnet is the most usable and fashion way.
-So I created a simple 5x3x1.2cm pad with some rounding (I wanted it to be tilted be I couldn't do it in Onshape)
+There are many ways for you to have something plug in and out but I think a magnet is the most usable and fashion way.
+So I created a simple 5x3x1.2cm pad with some rounding (I wanted it to be tilted, be I couldn't do it in Onshape)

 ![](/assets/wrist_rest.png)

-The wrist rest doesn't really match my first idea but I think it still look nice and great You can stick them together or just simply use the keyboard without the wrist rest!
+The wrist rest doesn't really match my first idea but I think it still looks nice and great You can stick them together or just simply use the keyboard without the wrist rest!